snuyanzin/drawshell/README.md

    for more detailed please have a look at [jline3](https://github.com/jline/jline3/wiki).
    There is also a progress bar for long operations could be helpful (could be based on existing from jline3).
 3. Being able to plug in new commands.
-4. Prompt customization.
-For instance commands `L`, `R`, `B` require created canvas so it makes sense to have prompt of canvas creation e.g.
-   `create canvas:` instead of `enter command:` in case of not created canvas or something like this.
-5. As resource bundle is already in use there could be added localization support for whatever required locales.
+4. As resource bundle is already in use there could be added localization support for whatever required locales.
-6. In case of having possibility so store results in files or whatever permanent storage it also would be nice to have possibility of saving part of heavy command work while it is in progress and to have a possibility to continue it from the last saved point (something similar to WAL files).
+5. In case of having possibility so store results in files or whatever permanent storage it also would be nice to have possibility of saving part of heavy command work while it is in progress and to have a possibility to continue it from the last saved point (something similar to WAL files).
 ### Drawing related suggestions